panggihgp/Metasploitable-Simulation/README.md

 This repository shows how to use metasploitable for testing vulnerabilities in a beginner way.

 ## Simulation requirements
-- Virtual Box/ VM ware
+- Oracle Virtual Box/ VMware Workstation

   Download VirtualBox [here!](https://www.virtualbox.org/wiki/Downloads).